 Hence, no conclusions on the impact of the PoMs on current status and a new "distance to target" can be established at the moment.

 Annex I. Tables of Core/Common Indicators of HELCOM, OSPAR, UNEP/MAP and BSC

 Core Indicators of HELCOM (Tables 1-3):

-Table 1: Adopted core indicators with indicator definitions (where available) and indicated remaining study reservations on GES-boundaries
+Table 1: Adopted core indicators with indicator definitions (where available) and indicated remaining study reservations